 No such reservations this time round.

-The level of competence and professionalism I experienced at every stage of my dealings with White Magic inspired confidence, and (once my wretched shoulder gets better) will also inspire further trips with them.
+The level of competence and professionalism I experienced at every stage of my dealings with White Magic inspired confidence, and will also inspire further trips with them.

-I went to meet the owners of White Magic before I signed up for the trek and climb of the 6155m Mentok Kangri.
+I went to meet the owners of White Magic before I signed up for the climbing expedition to 6155m Mentok Kangri in the Indian Himalayas.
 Their office is in Delhi’s Gulmohar Enclave, and there was an air of calm competence that I found reassuring.
 Regular emails followed with kit lists, training advice, and individual queries were efficiently and speedily answered.

 We all met up in Leh towards the end of July, and since Avilash Bisht (one of the owners of the company) was completing a successful climb on Mount Kun, the pre-departure logistics and the first half of the trip were handled by the charming, serious and uber-competent Tsewang Namgyal.
 When we met in Leh, Namgyal asked to see all of my equipment, examining everything in detail, including the quality of my glasses for summit day.
 He checked all my equipment, from my gaiters to boots, even asking how many pairs of socks I had and then checking them for suitablility – great thoroughness which I have never yet had with any other Indian outfitter.

 On the trek we were 5 putative climbers + 1 super experienced climber + 2 trekkers who would not be attempting the climb, and we had a staff of 5 (and loads of horses and a darling noisy little donkey).

 At the point when the trekkers would leave us, which was the only place with road access during the trek, Avilash and another experienced guide joined us, so for the summit attempt we had a crew of 7.

 The service and kindness of the staff cannot be too highly praised.
 Already very caring and always willing to help, they all became super heroes in my eyes.